David Caissie to stand trial for the first-degree murder of Carol King - Saskatoon | Globalnews.ca

 As the judge delivered his decision, Caissie looked up in the prisoners’ box and started to cry.

-“There was a live issue that if we had been successful, could have marked the end of the this proceeding,” said Ron Piche, Caissie’s lawyer.
+“There was a live issue that if we had been successful, could have marked the end of the this proceeding,” Caissie’s lawyer Ron Piche said.

 “Unfortunately the judge didn’t see it our way, it doesn’t mean the arguments at an end – it’s the same argument that will advance at trial.”

-Caissie who will remain in custody, whispered “I’m so sorry” to his family and friends before being lead away.
+Caissie, who will remain in custody, whispered “I’m so sorry” to his family and friends before being led away.

 He has been locked up since July 19th of last year after being arrested without incident by police.